What is the Coombs Test?

 A blood sample must be drawn for a Coombs test, which could result in some minor pain or bruising where the needle was inserted.

 The Coombs test is generally considered to be a highly accurate test for detecting the presence of antibodies in red blood cells.
-However, false-positive and false-negative results can occur, so the test should always be interpreted in conjunction with other diagnostic tests and clinical findings.
+However, false-positive and false-negative results can occur, so the test should always be interpreted with other diagnostic tests and clinical findings.

 The direct Coombs test detects antibodies already bound to red blood cells in the body, while the indirect Coombs test detects free-floating antibodies in the blood.